k3nnee/portfolio-v2/README.md

 This is just a basic template to make the process easier, add colors, change formats, make your website pop!

+Features:
+- Scroll-to-Top Button: A convenient button located at the bottom right corner of the screen allows users to quickly scroll back to the top of the page.

+- Responsive Navbar: The navbar smoothly scrolls to the targeted section of the page, enhancing the navigation experience.

+- Project Section Animation: Projects in this section gracefully fade in as they enter the viewport, adding a dynamic touch.

+- Experience Section Animation: Experience items load sequentially from left to right, providing an engaging visual flow.

 ## Installation
 1. Fork this repository
 2. Run through the HTML files and fill it the blank!